Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

 5. Type `./CompileLatestClient.sh` and hit enter, a GUI resembling a classic windows installer should open
 6. Follow the steps shown to you in the new window to finish compiling

+## Browser Compatibility

+EaglercraftX 1.8 is currently known to work on browsers as old as Chrome 38 on Windows XP, the game supports both WebGL 1.0 and WebGL 2.0 however features such as dynamic lighting and PBR shaders require WebGL 2.0.
+The game also supports mobile browsers that don't have a keyboard or mouse, the game will enter touch screen mode automatically when touch input is detected.
+The game also includes an embedded OGG codec (JOrbis) for loading audio files on iOS where the browsers don't support loading OGG files in an AudioContext.

 ## Singleplayer

-As of January 2024, singleplayer and shared worlds have been added to EaglercraftX 1.8.
+EaglercraftX 1.8 fully supports singleplayer mode through an integrated server.
 Worlds are saved to your browser's local storage and are available even if your device does not have an internet connection.
 You can also import and export worlds in EaglercraftX as EPK files to copy them between devices and send them to your friends.

 You can also import and export your existing vanilla Minecraft 1.8 worlds into EaglercraftX using ZIP files if you want to try playing all your old 1.8 maps in a modern browser.
 The glitch that caused some chunks to become corrupt when exporting worlds as vanilla in Eaglercraft 1.5.2 no longer happens in EaglercraftX 1.8, its perfect now.
 Beware that the inventories of LAN world players are not saved when the world is converted to vanilla, and pets (dogs, cats, horses, etc) might sometimes forget their owners due to the UUID changes.